Au2mater/MyGPTs/README.md

 # MyGPTs

-The goal of this app, is to allow everyone in an organisation to create their own personlized GPT Chat Assistants with custom "rules" and knowledge sources, using a simple graphic user interface and without any coding.
+The goal of this app is to allow everyone in an organization to create their own personalized GPT Chat Assistants with custom "rules" and knowledge sources, using a simple graphic user interface and without any coding.

 ## Features
 __Assistants__
 - Create and edit your own GPT Chat Assistants
-- Add documents and websites to the assistants knowledge base.
+- Add documents and websites to the assistant's knowledge base.

 __Models__
 <br>APIs currently supported: